virtual-labs/exp-pulse-control-system-iitkgp/experiment/aim.md

 I) Simulate the state space model for DC motor dynamically and observe the effect of

-i) Give change in armature voltage and observe effect of motor speed and current
+&nbsp;&nbsp;&nbsp;i) Give change in armature voltage and observe effect of motor speed and current

-ii) Give change in torque (positive and negative) and observe effect on speed and current.
+&nbsp;&nbsp;&nbsp;ii) Give change in torque (positive and negative) and observe effect on speed and current.